-Readers can provide constructive comments and feedback on any AIJR preprint’s publication.
+Readers can provide constructive comments and feedback on any AIJR preprint publication.
 These comments are highly valued by authors and can help to improve papers further for updating and journal publication.
 You can use the comments to give a general opinion of the research presented, make suggestions for extension or improvement, or highlight certain parts for other readers.
 Readers who post comments or feedback are obliged to declare any competing interests, financial or otherwise.
 Only relevant and respectful comments will be welcomed; any off-topic comments will not be approved to appear publicly.

 Comments must follow the standards of professional discourse and should focus on the scientific content of the article.
 Insulting or offensive language, personal attacks, and off-topic remarks will not be permitted.
 AIJR Preprints reserves the right to remove any comment without notice.
 Kindly refer to the discussion guide for more detail and procedure.

-Readers can comment, provide feedback, and discuss on any published article on AIJR Preprints.
+Readers can comment, provide feedback, and discuss any published article on AIJR Preprints.
 These discussions are highly valued by authors and can help to improve papers for the revised version.
-For such comments and discussion purposes, we use the Hypothesis Annotation tool in the PDF file of the article on AIJR Preprint Server.
+For such comments and discussion purposes, we use the Hypothesis Annotation tool in the PDF file of the article on the AIJR Preprint Server.
 Your goal of using this annotation tool may include to-

 - Make suggestions for extension or improvement of the article.